eminence/procfs/README.md

 See the docs for info on what's supported.

 ## Examples
+There are several examples in the docs and in the [examples folder](https://github.com/eminence/procfs/tree/master/examples) of the code repository.

 Here's a small example that prints out all processes that are running on the same tty as the calling process.
 This is very similar to what "ps" does in its default mode: